pedroSG94/RootEncoder-iOS/README.md

 ### Incoming features

-- Fix UI (it actually suck and it is not usable, I will change to to swiftUI)
+- Fix UI (it actually suck and it is not usable, I will change it to swiftUI)
 - RTSP UDP
 - RTSP auth
 - RTSP H265